id01/passman/README.md

 #### Optional
 To remove Google CDN, download jQuery (production version) and move it to backend/wwwroot/bootstrap/jquery.js, then remove and uncomment the lines marked in backend/wwwroot/getpass.html.
+To change listening port, change the port '3000' in both backend/passwordservice.py and backend/wwwroot/getpass.php.

 ### Frontend Installation
 Install web extension on browser.
 It won't work yet.